 6. Fix Flatulence With This One Simple Trick

-Whilst gas is a completely normal by-product of human digestion, too much can be painful or just downright embarrassing!
+While gas is a completely normal by-product of human digestion, too much can be painful or just downright embarrassing!

-The Legume Family is particularly notorious for having gassy side-effects.
+The legume family is particularly notorious for having gassy side-effects.
 As lentils, chickpeas and other beans are incredibly good for our health, what to do then?

 TAKE-HOME TIP: Add a teaspoon (or more if you like the taste) of asafoetida when cooking with legumes.

 Probiotics are excellent for digestive health.
 Without a good supply of friendly probiotic bacteria in our gut, we cannot absorb food optimally or keep the lining of our bowel in vital shape.
 Our immune function may suffer as well.

 While probiotics are wonderful, they work best if you have a good prebiotic intake.
 Prebiotics are essentially the food and nourishment for probiotic bacteria and help our friendly gut bacteria to thrive.